johnmehler/ratrater/README.md

 4. Split rate() and save() methods into cases using switches and add several new options

-a.
-F - The bottom player was forfeited.
+      a. **F** - The bottom player was forfeited.
 Subtract an additional 25 points from the rating of the loser.

-b.
-X - Double forfeit.
+      b. **X** - Double forfeit.
 Both players lose 75 points.

       c.
-In the case that the result is not one of the accepted results, do not make a change and print a message to the user.
+If the result is not one of the accepted results, print am error message to the user and do not make a change.

 5. If a rating is under 1000, an error message should be printed and no changes should be made.